 STA enjoys strong and diverse alliances and partnerships with the STEM sector, government and industry, promoting collaboration and cooperation across the breadth of Australian science and technology.

 These partnerships are just one of the ways in which we work on behalf of our members, and help us to ensure that Australian scientists are represented in discussion about the future of the sector.
-Find details on these partnerships below.

 National Research and Innovation Alliance

 STA is co-convenor of the National Research and Innovation Alliance (NRIA), the group that drew together peak science, research and higher education bodies in a united front in 2013 for the first time.
 The ultimate aim of the group is to secure bi-partisan support for strategic, stable, long-term funding of science and research and to put an end to stop-start funding models.